Butler vs. Texas Tech: Odds, spread, over/under - November 30

 Butler vs. Texas Tech Betting Trends

-- Butler has put together a 6-1-0 ATS record so far this year.
+- Butler has put together a 6-1-0 record against the spread this season.

-- So far this season, three out of the Bulldogs' seven games have hit the over.
+- A total of three out of the Bulldogs' seven games this season have hit the over.

-- Texas Tech has won two games against the spread this season.
+- Texas Tech has a record of 2-3-0 against the spread this year.

-- Games featuring the Red Raiders have gone over the point total just once this season.
+- Red Raiders games have gone over the point total just once this year.

 Butler Futures Odds